Bolsa Mercantil de Colombia

-Bolsa Nacional Agropecuaria (BMC) is a Colombian Mercantile Exchange.
-At first a true commodity exchange market, as of the past 20 years it has been primarily a source of financing for securitization of agricultural products.
+Bolsa Mercantil de Colombia (BMC) is a Colombian Mercantile Exchange.
+At first a true commodity exchange market, it has been primarily a source of financing for securitization of agricultural products.

-Currently, BMC is a mixed capital company governed by private law and subject to supervision by the Superintendencia Financiera de Colombia (Financial Supervision Body of Colombia).
-It shares are traded on the Bolsa de Valores de Colombia (Colombian Stock Exchange).
+BMC is a mixed capital company governed by private law and subject to supervision by the Superintendencia Financiera de Colombia (Financial Supervision Body of Colombia).
+It shares are traded on the Colombian Stock Exchange.

 It is headquartered in Bogotá, and has 5 regional offices located in Ibagué, Barranquilla, Cali, Medellín and Manizales.